Content from Why Python Packages?

 Objectives

-• What is pixi.toml and pyproject.toml
+• To learn about pixi.toml and pyproject.toml

 Introduction